 An audit of accounts must be performed every year prior to the Annual General Meeting.

-The Treasurer shall recommend, via motion during a General Meeting, an external auditor.
+The Treasurer shall recommend, via motion during the Annual General Meeting, an external auditor.

 Fiscal Year

 The fiscal year of the Club shall end on or before the middle of June of each year.